the-human-colossus-foundation/oca-spec/docs/specification/README.md

 Overlays `MUST` consist of the following attributes in that order:

+- `d` - deterministic identifier of the overlay
 - [ capture_base ](#capture-base-1) or [overlay](#overlay)
 - [ type ](#type-1)
 - Overlay-specific attributes